KennyHc/python_group/readme.md

 - Business recommendations are data-driven
 - Color coding helps identify patterns quickly

-###  Customization:

-Feel free to modify:
-- Color schemes in Plotly charts
-- Add more metrics or KPIs
-- Include additional visualizations
-- Extend the prediction features
-- Add more business rules

 ### Troubleshooting:

 If you encounter issues:
-1. Run `python check_setup.py` to verify all files
-2. Ensure all CSV exports completed successfully
+1. Ensure all CSV exports completed successfully
-3. Check that model pickle files are compatible
+2. Check that model pickle files are compatible
-4. Use virtual environment to avoid conflicts
+3. Use virtual environment to avoid conflicts